Church Bulletin

 is a special celebration of the Gospel of God’s love, forgiveness, and salvation.
 This sacred meal is for those who repent of their sins, believe in Jesus as their Savior, and who hunger and thirst for God’s righteousness.
 Communion is also a holy union of God with His people and His people with each other.
 VISITORS who are members of LC-MS congregations are welcome to commune with us.
 Other visitors please check with Pastor before communing with us, or consult with blue folder in the pew Bibles for more info. ****Communion is celebrated the first and third Sundays of each month.
 During the summer we also celebrate on the corresponding Saturday evenings of these first and third Sundays at 6:00 PM.

-• Order of Worship: Page 203 DS4 with Holy Communion
+• Order of Worship: Page 151 — Divine Service One

 Scripture Readings: